Jbyford89/ASU-CyberSecurity-Bootcamp/ELK-Stack-Deployment-Project/README.md

 Load balancing ensures that the application will be highly _functional_ and _available_, in addition to restricting _traffic_ to the network.
 - What aspect of security do load balancers protect?
-  - _Load balancers add resiliency by rerouting live traffic from one server to another, if a server falls prey to a DDoS atack or becomes unailable._
+  - _Load balancers add resiliency by rerouting live traffic from one server to another, if a server falls prey to a DDoS atack or becomes unavailable._
 - What is the advantage of a jump box?
   - _A Jump Box prevents Azure VMs from being exposed by a public IP Address.
 You can monior and log all within the same system/box.
 You can restrict who can access and from which IP._